 – Memoir by Kelsey Cleveland –

-Okā-san, my host mother, kneeled on a pillow on the tatami mat flooring her the living room in Nagoya, Japan.
+Okā-san, my host mother, kneeled on a pillow on the tatami mat flooring in her living room in Nagoya, Japan.
 I always admired her elegance when she wore a kimono, which literally meant something worn, and wondered how I would look in one.
 When I stood like a cross with my arms spread out wide, she draped a white cotton ankle-length underrobe over me, wrapping the right flap over the left before securing it with cotton ties.
 At twenty-two years old, I couldn’t remember the last time someone had dressed me.

 She held up a blue-green silk kimono patterned with hot pink, blue, and ivory-colored tulips.
 “I chose it because the color reminded me of your eyes.”
 The Japanese color word ao encompassed what English speakers called blue and green.
 Traffic lights were considered blue, not green, in Japan.
 I stuck my arms in the long, wide sleeves that draped midway down my thighs.
 The t-shaped garment was heavier than I expected.
 By the time Okā-san finished, the outfit would weigh fifteen pounds.